coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/configuring-runtime-options.md

 # Configuring Glasgow Haskell Compiler Runtime System Options

-To maximize performance of Cardano Node, you may experiment with configuring runtime system (RTS) options available for the Glasgow Haskell Compiler (GHC).
+In some implementations, depending on hardware limitations configuring runtime system (RTS) options available for the Glasgow Haskell Compiler (GHC) may improve the performance and/or stability of an instance of Cardano Node.

-For example, depending on your system specifications and the Cardano Node version, your block-producing node may miss slot leader checks due to time spent in garbage collection (GC).
-Using custom RTS options, you may seek to reduce the number of slot leader checks that your block producer misses due to GC.
+The RTS offers many options for controlling behaviour.
+For example, depending on your system specifications and the Cardano Node version, your block-producing node may miss slot leader checks as reported using the [gLiveView](../part-iii-operation/starting-the-nodes.md#gliveview) dashboard due to time spent in garbage collection (GC).
+Using custom RTS options, you may seek to reduce significantly the number of slot leader checks that your block producer misses due to GC.

 {% hint style="info" %}
 Currently, missing more slot leader checks during the transition between epochs is expected behaviour for Cardano Node.